-- Total number of workers and total taxable earnings by single year of age 0-119 and sex, years 1951 through nf, updated yearly (years 1997 through nf used in the SOSI) - Taxable payroll, years ni through nf, updated yearly - Payroll tax income, years ni through nf, updated yearly - Income from taxation of benefits, years ni through nf, updated yearly - Scheduled benefits by beneficiary category, years ni through nf, updated yearly - Railroad interchange, years ni through nf, updated yearly

-- Administrative expenses, years ni through nf, updated yearly - Yield rate on the combined OASDI trust funds, years ni through nf, updated yearly - Population counts for all retired workers, spouses, divorced spouses, and widow(er)s by year, sex, and age 95-119 (read in as a percentage of 95+counts) - Distribution of assumed age differentials between aged spouses and workers ranging from -12 years to 15 years seniority for the worker by sex of the beneficiary, age of the beneficiary 62-74, and marital status - Distribution of assumed age differentials between aged widow(er)s and deceased workers from -6 years to +12 years

-It is important to note that, for dependent beneficiaries, the age of the worker, on whose account the benefits are based, determines whether that beneficiary would fall in the closed group.
-For instance, if the closed group were defined as individuals attaining age 15 or later in 2020, a 3-year-old minor child receiving benefits in 2020 on the account of a retired worker aged 63 would be considered part of this closed group because the account holder was at least age 15 in 2020.
+- Total number of workers and total taxable earnings by single year of age 0-119 and sex, years 1951 through nf, updated yearly (years 1998 through nf used in the SOSI) - Taxable payroll, years ni through nf, updated yearly - Payroll tax income, years ni through nf, updated yearly - Income from taxation of benefits, years ni through nf, updated yearly - Scheduled benefits by beneficiary category, years ni through nf, updated yearly - Railroad interchange, years ni through nf, updated yearly - Administrative expenses, years ni through nf, updated yearly - Yield rate on the combined OASDI trust funds, years ni through nf, updated yearly - Population counts for all retired workers, spouses, divorced spouses, and widow(er)s by year, sex, and age 95-119 (read in as a percentage of 95+ counts) - Distribution of assumed age differentials between aged spouses and workers ranging from -12 years to 15 years seniority for the worker by sex of the beneficiary, age of the beneficiary 62-74, and marital status - Distribution of assumed age differentials between aged widow(er)s and deceased workers from -6 years to +12 years closed group.
+For instance, if the closed group were defined as individuals attaining age 15 or later in 2021, a 3-year-old minor child receiving benefits in 2021 on the account of a retired worker aged 63 would be considered part of this closed group because the account holder was at least age 15 in 2021.
 The following describes how the various components of income and cost are allocated to the defined closed group in question: